 Established in 1992 as part of the Eurasian Secondary School Initiative under the FREEDOM Support Act, the goal of FLEX is to improve mutual understanding between the US and Eurasian countries by allowing youth from Eurasia to observe and experience the US way of life.
 Senator Bill Bradley, the Act’s sponsor, believed the best way to ensure lasting peace and understanding between the US and Eurasia was to allow youth to learn about the US and Americans firsthand.
 FLEX students live in the US with host families, attend local high schools, engage in activities to learn about American society, values, and leadership skills, and help educate Americans about their countries and cultures.
 The US Department of State’s Bureau of Educational and Cultural Affairs (ECA) funds this full scholarship opportunity for all participants.

 - 3% of students who apply to the FLEX program are accepted.

 - More than 22,000 students have participated in the program since its inception in 1992.

-- Participants in the FLEX program come from: Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, and Ukraine.
+- Participants in the FLEX program come from: Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Poland, Romania, Serbia, Tajikistan, Turkmenistan, and Ukraine

 Learn more about FLEX and its impact: